Elze-hub/Hedonometer/README.md

 # How to download the Yelp Dataset
 We get the Yelp Dataset through Kaggle API, which then stores the raw files into data/raw/.
+You can access the website for the Yelp Dataset (and to make an account) at this link: https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset

 ### Configure Kaggle credentials (one‑time, per machine)